Ficool

 Eyes that had stared into monsters long enough to become one.

-Eyes that no longer sought safety—
+Eyes that no longer sought safety—only weakness.

 ---

-Childlike.
 Unscarred.

-Held together by a leash.
+Behind it—rot, precision, and madness held together by a leash.

 ---

-"Just for me.
-And the things I find interesting."
+"Just for me… and the things I find interesting."

-Not sweetly.
+Not sweet.

-Not innocently.
+Not innocent.

 ---